Dino4674/MVVMCoordinatorKit/README.md

 This Kit also helps you create `UIViewController` (the `View` in the `MVVM` pattern) and its `ViewModel`.

-*`Model` is not part of this Kit, as it is up to the developers to define their models in the app.*
+`Model` is not part of this Kit, as it is up to the developers to define their models in the app.

+**NOTE**: *This README is not meant to describe the ins and outs of the `MVVM` pattern and the evolution from `MVC` to `MVVM`.
+There are lots of articles online about the `MVVM` and why it is better than `MVC`.
+If you are reading this README, it is likely that you are already familiar with the `MVVM` and just want a framework that helps you with `MVVM` development.*

 ## Requirements